Brightscout/mattermost-plugin-exchange-calendar/README.md

 ## Prerequisite

-This plugin communicates with Microsoft Exchange Server though a companion service, the [Mattermost Plugin Exchange EWS Proxy](https://github.com/Brightscout/mattermost-plugin-exchange-ews-proxy).
+This plugin communicates with Microsoft Exchange Server through a companion service, the [Mattermost Plugin Exchange EWS Proxy](https://github.com/Brightscout/mattermost-plugin-exchange-ews-proxy).
 Please ensure this service is installed and available to the Mattermost servers running this plugin.

 ## Installation